top of page

 Eye Movement Desensitization & Reprocessing

-Many clients find relief within just a few sessions.
-The belief is that large or small traumas get stuck in your brain and don’t get “filed away” properly.
 When difficult experiences happen presently you may have a knee-jerk reaction with intense emotions.
-EMDR addresses those traumas and calms down the reactions and emotions.
+EMDR addresses those trauma reactions and calms down the reactions and emotions.
 You don’t forget the experience, but feelings are not so triggered and you regain control of your emotions, thoughts and behaviors.

-Following a successful EMDR session you no longer relive the images, sounds and feelings when the event is brought to mind and normal information processing is resumed.
+EMDR uses eye movements directed by the therapist or tapping with either a small tapping device or tapping on your thighs or arms.
+Tapping stimulates both sides of the brain for a more thorough decrease in emotional reaction.
+The therapist takes you through a protocol to process through the trauma and following a successful EMDR session you no longer relive the images, sounds and feelings when the event is brought to mind and normal information processing is resumed.
 You still remember what happened, but it is less upsetting.

 EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 Therefore, EMDR can be thought of as a physiologically-based therapy that helps a person see disturbing material in a new and less distressing way.